Samarth-Nasnodkar/coolang/readme.md

 # README

+## How to run
+1. Clone the Repo
+2. Change directory into it
+3. Create a `.coo` (or any extension works tbh)
+4. use the command `./run.sh  <filename>`
+5. Thanks for using!!

 # About

 This is Coolang!!, my hobby project.
 I always dreamt of making my own programming language, so this is it, how I wanted a programming language to be.